UCLanTeamNaN/api-docs/docs/game.md

 Error responses have not yet been documented.

-# Get Dr. X history log
+# Get DrX history log

 Get's the history of tickets Dr. X has used in this game.